Sharpening Part 2 – The Journey

 Now that the oilpot is made and wick installed you need to add some oil.
 Just soak the cloth wick with your favorite lubricant and you’ll be ready to rock-n’-roll like Zeppelin.
 It will take some time for the oil to saturate the dense wick, so be patient or it may overflow without saturating the wick.
 I get impatient and spill a little oil sometimes (ツ).

 In Japan, I was taught to use vegetable oil and change the wick when it became rancid, which it always did.
 But I recommend Beloved Customer be smarter than I was back in the days when dinosaurs roamed the earth and use a non-organic oil from the start.
-Stinky wicks are not only unpleasant, but more importantly, rancid oil does not protect steel at all.
+Stinky wicks are not only unpleasant, but more importantly, rancid oil encourages corrosion.

 Some people prefer to use straight mineral oil or scented furniture oil, which is just perfumed, industrial-grade mineral oil.
 The lemony smell of furniture oil is nice.
 But please avoid any furniture polishes or oils that contain insidious silicon because it will weaken glue bonds.

 Some people prefer to use camellia oil, an organic product with a long history of usage as a lubricant, cosmetic and hair oil in Japan.
-But beware that the so-called camellia oil available commercially for rust protection is actually just mineral oil with a bit of yellow dye and some fragrance added, sold at an inflated price, much like commercial furniture oil.
+But beware that the so-called camellia oil sold for rust protection nowadays is actually just mineral oil with a bit of yellow dye and some fragrance added, sold at an inflated price, much like commercial furniture oil.
 Caveat emptor, baby.

 Mineral oil is a petroleum distillate sold as lubricant laxative in pharmacies.
-It’s not only cheaper than the fake “tsubaki abura” sold as tool oil, but is higher quality and performs better than genuine camellia oil because it will not become rancid and gummy.
+It’s not only cheaper than the fake “tsubaki abura,” or “sword tsubaki” sold as tool oil, but is higher quality and performs better than genuine camellia oil because it will not become rancid and gummy.

 Oilpot Storage

-Place a pad of newspaper in the bottom of your container to absorb loose oil and cushion the pot from rattling around.
+Place a pad of newspaper in the bottom of your container to absorb any oil seepage and cushion the pot from rattling around.

 Even a plastic bag will do until you find something better.